 And weigh the value of interfaces that are more relevant for physician use, such as:

-While therapeutic VR for pain management shows promise, there are patient safety risks.
+While therapeutic VR for pain management shows promise, patient safety risks still exist.
 They include: